 It is the Florida Trail hiking community’s biggest annual reunion of long distance hikers, past and present.
 For newbies, it’s the one annual opportunity to show up and meet the legends of the Florida Trail.
 For past and present hikers, it’s an excellent way to make connections with fellow hikers.

-Always held on January 28, Billy Goat Day is open to all.
+Always held on the last Saturday in January, Billy Goat Day is open to all.
 We typically post information about when and where before thru-hiker season begins.
 The Florida Trail Hikers Alliance provides the cookout – burgers, dogs, veggie options, and more – along with the venue and drinks.
 Since it is a potluck, we ask that if you are not currently hiking on the trail when you come to the gathering, that you bring a small salad, side dish, or dessert.
 Donations are welcome, as this is always a big hiker feed!